-- What three core identities do Douglas Stone, Bruce Patton, and Sheila Heen identify?
-In what ways can these be threatened during negotiation or conflict resolution? - 2.
+- 1. What three core identities do Stone et al identify?
+In what ways can these be threatened during a difficult conversation? - 2.
 What does it mean to be "knocked off balance" (p.
 113) with respect to our identity?
 Why does that cause problems for us?
-What attitudes or thought processes make us particularly vulnerable to being knocked off balance during conflict resolution? - 3.
-What two steps do Stone et al. give for effectively managing the identity conversation? - 4.
-What suggestions do Stone et al. make for regaining your balance?
+What attitudes or thought processes make us particularly vulnerable to being knocked off balance during a difficult conversation? - 3.
+What two steps do Stone et al give for effectively managing the identity conversation? - 4.
+What suggestions do Stone et al make for regaining your balance?